How we assess and investigate concerns raised about a veterinary nurse

 For more information about the types of cases we can deal with, and about VCMS, please go to I want to raise a concern about a veterinary nurse.

-We will disclose your concerns to the veterinary nurse and to his/her employer.
+We will disclose your concerns and all the information you provide to the veterinary nurse.

 We may ask the veterinary nurse to write to us and comment on the concerns you have raised.
 We will send a copy of this letter to you so that you can tell us if you disagree with anything they have written.